eellak/gsoc2019-diyrobot/source/README.md

   * Approach the target class (face or Aruco artifact) :white_check_mark:

 * Notebooks section
-  * Experiments and Examples :white_check_mark:
+  * Courses and Examples :white_check_mark:

 * Browser interface
-  * NodeJS app for robot management from your browser.:white_check_mark:
+  * Node.js app for the robot management from your browser.:white_check_mark:

 ## :exclamation: **Important Notice** :exclamation:
 :cop: The robot fully comply with the three laws of robotics: